The finiteness dimension of modules and relative Cohen-Macaulayness: Introduction

-where $\fa'_i(M)=\Ann_{R}(H^{i}_{\fa}(M))$ for all $0\leq i\leq d$ and $i\neq h$.\\ One question about the annihilation of local cohomology modules is that, which ideals annihilate the local cohomology modules, and the classical theorem of this subject is Faltings' Annihilator Theorem (see \cite{F}).
-Faltings' Annihilator Theorem states that, if $R$ is a homomorphic image of a regular local ring or if $R$ has a dualizing complex, then for every choice of ideals $\fa$ and $\fb$ of $R$, $\lambda_{\fa}^{\fb}(M)=f_{\fa}^{\fb}(M)$.
+where ${\fa}'_{i}(M)=\Ann_R(H^{i}_{\fa}(M))$ for all $0\leq i\leq d$ and $i\neq h$ and give some results concerning this notation. \\ One question about the annihilation of local cohomology modules is that, which ideals annihilate the local cohomology modules, and the classical theorem of this subject is Faltings' Annihilator Theorem (see \cite{F}).
+Faltings' Annihilator Theorem states that, if $R$ is a homomorphic image of a regular ring or if $R$ has a dualizing complex, then for every choice of ideals $\fa$ and $\fb$ of $R$, $\lambda_{\fa}^{\fb}(M)=f_{\fa}^{\fb}(M)$.
 There are some improvement of the conditions of this theorem (see for example \cite{BSH}).
-In Lemma~\ref{R1}, we shall show that if $M$ is a relative Cohen-Macaulay $R$-module w.r.t $\fa$, then $\lambda_{\fa}^{\fb}(M)=f_{\fa}^{\fb}(M)$ for all $\fp\in\Spec(R)\cap\V(\fa)\setminus\V(\fb)$ with $\height_{M}(\fp)=\height_{M}(\fa)$.
-Theorem~\ref{T1} which is one of our main results in this paper, let us to get several properties of $f_{\fa}(M)$ and $\lambda_{\fa}^{\fb}(M)$ on relative Cohen-Macaulay modules.
-Some characterizations of $f_\fa(-)$ are provided via ring homomorphisms (Corollaries~\ref{c2} and ~\ref{c3}).
-Furthermore, we mention two classes of modules, ``multiplication" and ``semidualizing" for which $f_{\fa}(M)=f_{\fa}(R)$ (Corollaries~\ref{c4} and ~\ref{c5}).
-Finally, we end by Corollary~\ref{c6} which shows that for a relative Cohen-Macaulay local ring $R$ w.r.t $\fa$, $f_{\fa}(K_R)=f_{\fa}(R)$ where $K_R$ denotes a canonical module of $R$.\\ For unexplained notation and terminology about local cohomology modules, we refer the reader to \cite{BSH}.
+In Theorem~\ref{t1}, as one of our main result of this paper, we shall show that over an arbitrary Noetherian ring $R$, the Faltings' Annihilator Theorem of local cohomology modules holds for any relative Cohen-Macaulay $R$-module $M$ w.r.t $\fa$ whenever $\Supp(M/\fa M)\setminus\V(\fb)$ is not empty.
+As a particular case of this main result we conclude that on a Noetherian local ring $(R,\mathfrak{m})$, if $M$ is a Cohen-Macaulay $R$-module, then $f_{\mathfrak{m}}^{R}(M)=\lambda_{\mathfrak{m}}^{R}(M)$.
+As it is mentioned in Remark~\ref{r3}, if $M$ is a relative Cohen-Macaulay $R$-module w.r.t $\fa$, $f_{\fa}(M)$ is the largest number in which $H^{f_{\fa}(M)}_{\fa}(M)$ is not Artinian.
+In contrast, Proposition~\ref{p4} presents an Artinian submodule of such modules.
+Corollary~\ref{c7} determines the behavior of the finiteness dimension of modules respect to non-zerodivisors, where the underlying module is relative Cohen-Macaulay w.r.t $\fa$.
+Some characterizations of $f_{\fa}(-)$ are provided via ring homomorphisms (Corollaries~\ref{c6} and~\ref{c2}).
+Furthermore, we present two classes of modules, ``multiplication" and ``semidualizing" modules that satisfy $f_{\fa}(M)=f_{\fa}(R)$ (Corollaries~\ref{c4} and ~\ref{c5}).
+It is well-known that if $R$ is a complete Cohen-Macaulay local ring, then $w_R=\Hom_R(H^{n}_{\fm}(R),E(R/\fm))$ is a canonical module of $R$.
+We end this section by Corollary~\ref{c3} which shows that for a relative Cohen-Macaulay local ring $R$ w.r.t $\fa$, $f_{\fa}(w_R)=f_{\fa}(R)$ where $w_R$ denotes the canonical module of $R$. \\ For unexplained notation and terminology about local cohomology modules, we refer the reader to \cite{BSH}.